Rocky Mountain Spotted Fever (RMSF)

 Rickettsiae live and multiply in the cells lining blood vessels.
 Blood vessels in and under the skin and in the brain, lungs, heart, kidneys, liver, and spleen are commonly infected.
 Small infected blood vessels may become blocked by blood clots.
 If the infection is severe, blood clots may form throughout the body, causing disseminated intravascular coagulation.

-Between the first and the sixth day of the fever, a rash appears on the wrists and ankles and rapidly extends to the palms, soles, forearms, neck, face, armpits, buttocks, and trunk.
+Between the first and the sixth day of the fever, a rash appears on the wrists, palms, ankles, soles, and forearms.
+It rapidly extends to the neck, face, armpits, buttocks, and trunk.
 At first, the rash is flat and pink but later darkens and becomes slightly raised.
 It does not itch.
 Warm water—for example, in a bath—makes the rash more evident.
 In about 4 days, small purplish areas (petechiae) develop because of bleeding in the skin.
 If the infection is severe, areas of skin may die and turn black, indicating gangrene.

 About 10% of people with Rocky Mountain spotted fever do not develop a rash.